PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 65 "Use a Service Worker.
 It is critical." %}}

-Service worker is an enabling piece of technogoly and is probably the most important introduction to the web platform since hyperlinking.
+Service worker is an enabling piece of technology and is probably the most important introduction to the web platform since hyper-linking.

 {{% /slide %}}